smruti264/Talksy/README.md

 If you already ran an older version of this SQL that used phone-based auth, it is safe to run the updated file again — table creation uses `if not exists` and the trigger function is replaced with `create or replace function`.

-## 3. Enable email + password authentication (no OTP)
+## 3. Enable Email provider (required internally — users never see it)

-Talksy authenticates with **email + password**.
-Phone number is only stored as a public ID field on the profile, so other users can find you by phone — it is not used to sign in and is never OTP-verified.
+Talksy's screens only ever ask for **phone number + password** — exactly like you asked, with no OTP anywhere.
+Under the hood, Supabase Auth still needs an email address for every account, so the app automatically builds one from the phone number (e.g. `919876543210@talksy.local`) and uses it invisibly.
+The user never sees or types this — they only ever use their phone number.

-In Supabase:
+Because of that, you must:

-**Authentication → Providers → Email**
+**Authentication → Providers → Email** → make sure Email is **enabled**.

-Make sure Email is enabled.
+**Authentication → Settings** (label may say "Confirm email" or similar) → turn this **OFF**.

-**Authentication → Settings** (or **Providers → Email** depending on your Supabase version): if you want instant login right after signup (no confirmation email step), turn OFF "Confirm email".
-If you leave it ON, users must click the link sent to their inbox before they can log in.
+This step is mandatory.
+The auto-generated email addresses are fake and can never receive a real confirmation link — if "Confirm email" stays ON, every new account will be stuck forever and can never log in.

-Talksy uses `signUp({ email, password, options: { data: { display_name, phone } } })` and `signInWithPassword({ email, password })`.
+You do **not** need to touch the Phone provider at all — Talksy no longer uses it, which is exactly what avoids the old SMS-provider error during registration.

-This avoids the common registration failure caused by Supabase's Phone provider requiring a configured SMS provider (e.g. Twilio) even when phone verification is disabled.
+Talksy uses `signUp({ email: <derived from phone>, password, options: { data: { display_name, phone } } })` and `signInWithPassword({ email: <derived from phone>, password })` — the phone number itself is what's stored on the profile and what's used for searching/finding other users.

 ## 4. Add Supabase credentials